GuireWire/foundry-smart-contract-lottery-f23/README.md

-> !
-Updates from Video
-> 1. V2.5 of Chainlink VRF uses a `uint256` as a subId instead of a `uint64` this repo has a comment to reflect that.
-We added a mock in case you'd like to work with version 2.5.
-> 2. We use `0.1.0` of the `foundry-devops` package which doesn't need to have `ffi=true`

 # Foundry Smart Contract Lottery

 This is a section of the Cyfrin Foundry Solidity Course.
 Specifically Course 3 Section 4 Foundry Smart Contract Lottery.
 Would have deployed contract to Sepolia but need more SepoliaETH to carry out transaction runs.